SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 ---
 type: rule
-title: Do you know the importance of paying back technical debt?
+title: Do you know the importance of paying back Technical Debt?
 uri: technical-debt
 authors:
   - title: Matt Goldman